heidi-e/Index-builder/README.md

 pip install -r requirements.txt
 ```

 - The above steps should allow you to run the program successfully.
+Also, to run commands, please use the terminal system rather than clicking run.
+We used VSCode for our program.

 ## Assignment Overview: